Questions about transport, food or fuel before signing up for the Real Way to Dakar rally?

 before the rally

-Q: What sort of service and support can I get for myself and my MC/vehicle?
+Q: What sort of service and support can I get for myself and my vehicle?

-If you are on your own, you bring your own tools and spares to work on your vehicle and you bring your own tent and food.
-You will be able to go to local garages in the towns on the route but inside the camp you are on your own and will not be able to get any service from the service teams or the organisers.
+If you are on your own, you bring your own tools and spares to work on your vehicle and you’ll need to bring your own tent and other equipment with you.
+You will be able to go to local garages in the towns on the route but inside the camp you are on your own and will not be able to get any service from the service teams or the organizers.

 2) Bring your own service team

 If you bring your own service team, you need to register them.
 They will then be allowed to be in the camp with you and supply service for you and your vehicle.
-The sky is the limit in terms of what kind of service you can demand as it is your crew.
+The sky is the limit in terms of what kind stuff you can bring and what kind of service you can demand as it is your crew.

 Q: What are the technical and document inspections and what will you inspect before start?